This post may contain affiliate links which means I earn a commission for purchases made through links in this post at no extra cost to you. .

 Also good for ambiance?
 Lighting!
 If you can dim the lights, definitely do that and add in lighting from smaller areas like lamps, candles, or twinkle lights.
 THESE little fairy lights are perfect for coiling inside a hurricane vase, bird cage, or even a beautiful glass bowl to go on tabletops.

-Check out my Pinterest board for some amazing drink and appetizer recipes just for that:
+Check out my Pinterest board for some amazing drink and appetizer recipes just for that (and follow me while you’re in there!):

 If you’re planning on cocktails, only go with a single signature one, or maybe two.
 I’d say three, max, if you have a lot of people coming.
 If you’re doing that many, make sure they’re either pre-mixed, you have an unofficial bartender, or you have a fun display with instructions and the proper measuring/mixing equipment on the table.